TosbackCgusBridge-Bot/CGUs-versions/Sourceforge/Privacy Policy.md

 We gather two (2) types of information about users:

 1. Non-personally identifiable information (information that does not identify a specific individual): When visitors use the Services, we collect and aggregate information indicating, among other things, which pages were visited, the order in which they were visited, and which links were “clicked.”
 Collecting such information involves the collection and logging of IP addresses, operating system, and browser software used by each user of the Services.
 Although such information is not personally identifiable, we can determine from the IP address a visitor’s Internet Service Provider and the geographic location of his or her point of connectivity.
 The non-personally identifiable information we collect helps us identify the most popular areas of the Sites and determine the effectiveness of our promotional activities.
 In addition, we may disclose some of this information to advertisers to inform them of the number of people who have seen and/or clicked through their advertisements.
 We collect non-personally identifiable information in part through the use of “cookies.”
 For more information, read our section entitled “Cookies” below.
-2. Personally identifiable information: In certain areas of the Services, such as those in which you complete a profile, submit your resume, create a new account, or enter DHI-sponsored contests or promotions, we may request that you provide us with certain personally identifiable information, such as your e-mail address, name, zip code, profession, or work experience.
+2. Personally identifiable information: In certain areas of the Services, such as those in which you complete a profile, submit your resume, create a new account, or enter SlashDot Media-sponsored contests or promotions, we may request that you provide us with certain personally identifiable information, such as your e-mail address, name, zip code, profession, or work experience.
 We will, in such situations, seek to identify which informational items are required and which are optional.

-DHI Services are not available to children under 13 years of age.
+SlashDot Media services are not available to children under 13 years of age.
 We do not knowingly collect personally identifiable information from children under 13 years of age.

 B. How we use the information we gather